cal-weng/Terminus-docs/docs/manual/olares/files/add-edit-download.md

 ## Download files
 When downloading multiple files, the behavior differs between the Files in Olares and LarePass desktop application.
-* **Files in Olares (web interface)**: Automatically packages files into a zip file for download, requiring manual extraction.
+* **Files in Olares (web interface)**: Download tasks are managed directly in your browser.
+Manage the download queue, pause, resume, or cancel a download in the download manager of the browser.
-* **LarePass desktop**: Downloads are queued, allowing you to pause, resume, or cancel tasks, and easily locate downloaded files.
+* **LarePass desktop**: Downloads are queued in LarePass, allowing you to pause, resume, or cancel tasks, and easily locate downloaded files.
-:::tip
+:::tip Notes
+- Folder download is only supported in LarePass desktop.
-For large files or multiple downloads, it's recommended to use the LarePass desktop application for more powerful download management and a better user experience.
+- For large files or multiple downloads, it's recommended to use the LarePass desktop application for more powerful download management and a better user experience.
 Visit the [official page](https://olares.com/larepass) for details and download options.
 :::

 1. Open the Files app from the Dock or Launchpad on Olares.